vincentarelbundock/Rdatasets/doc/vcdExtra/rst/Abortion.rst

    samples, having fixed ``Sex``-``Status`` marginal totals.
 There were 500 females and 600 males.
 Within the female group, 250 of low status and 250 of high status were sampled.
-Similarly for the males, with 300 in each of the low and hgh status sub-groups.
+Similarly for the males, with 300 in each of the low and high status sub-groups.

    This is an example of a product-multinomial sampling scheme. the ``Sex:Status`` association must be included in any loglinear model